s1m0000n/multitask-transformers/README.md

 Open research project about multitask Transformer-based language models and my 4th year graduation paper

 Anyone interested in joining the research & contributing to the project is welcome!
 It's planned to release a paper on the results of the research (alongside graduation project), so I'd be happy to have coauthors.
-If you are interested, please contact me by email pogorelcevsa@gmail.com or in Telegram https://t.me/s1m00n
+If you are interested, please contact me by email pogorelcevsa@gmail.com

 ## 🦄 Motivational example